frozenspider/newton/README.md

 newton
 ======

-Project developed to assist in simplification and searching for approximate solution of power equations systems.
+Project developed to assist with simplification and search for approximate solution of polynomial equation systems.

 Currently does the following: